Examination guidance and past papers

 The Part I and Part II examinations are in late May and early June.
 Each examination paper has equal weighting in the assessment.

-The Part I examination consists of five 3-hour examinations (one for each of your outline papers) and one long essay, for Themes and Sources, which is submitted in the January of your second year.
+The Part I examination usually consists of five 3-hour examinations (one for each of your outline papers) and one long essay, for Themes and Sources, which is submitted in the January of your second year; the exams have been extended to 5 hours in 2021-2.

-The Part II examination comprises three or four 3-hour examinations (depending on whether you offer a dissertation) and one long essay.
+The Part II examination usually comprises three or four 3-hour examinations (depending on whether you offer a dissertation) and one long essay; the exams have been extended to 5 hours in 2021-2.
 For each Part II Specified Subject, you take one paper and answer three questions.
-Part II Special Subjects are examined by means of a Long Essay and a three-hour examination on 'gobbets' taken from the set sources.
+Part II Special Subjects are examined by means of a Long Essay and a five hour examination on 'gobbets' taken from the set sources.
 For the Historical Argument and Practice examination, you sit one paper and answer only one question.

 Optional Part II Dissertations are submitted at the beginning of the Easter Term.
 The compulsory Part II Special Subject Long Essay is submitted at the beginning of the Easter Term.